rancherlabs/support-tools/collection/rancher/v2.x/logs-collector/collection-details.md

 # Collection Details

 ## Overview
 This document provides transparency about the output collected when running the logs collector script.
-The collection is designed to gather necessary troublehsooting information while respecting privacy and security concerns.
+The collection is designed to gather necessary troubleshooting information while respecting privacy and security concerns.

-Where possible output from the colleciton is sanitized, however we recommend you check a log collection and remove or edit any sensitive data.
+Where possible output from the collection is sanitized, however we recommend you check a log collection and remove or edit any sensitive data.

 ### Cluster-level collection